Common Arts at Veritas

 There are some great things on the horizon at Veritas.

-We are beginning construction for a Common Ars Pavilion.
+We are beginning construction for a Common Arts Pavilion.
 The pavilion will live in the woods on campus and will be a platform to work from for the Common Arts at Veritas.

 This structure will provide an opportunity for outdoor cooking, woodworking with hand tools, and also outdoor chapels and nature studies.
-Some more information for you -- it is about 350 sq. ft and will seat approximately 40 people.
+It's about 350 sq. ft and will seat approximately 40 people.